Audience

 Professional development

-Learning opportunities officially approved by the department, undertaken to improve an individual’s ability to perform their role and grow as a professional.
+Learning opportunities officially approved by an authorised officer of the department, undertaken to improve an individual’s ability to perform their role and grow as a professional.

 Program of travel

-Travel that is planned in advance for multiple trips over a period of time, which may include multiple different officers and locations.
+Travel that is planned for multiple trips over a period of time, which may include multiple different officers and locations.

 A program of travel may only be approved for a period of up to three months, i.e., all individual trips included in a program of travel must occur within the 3-month period.